lanavely/FeigiBot/README.md

 FEIGI_VK_GROUP_ID
 ```

-For testing purposes you can make your own vk group and fill the group's id and token to fill the above related vars
+For testing purposes you can make your own vk group and fill the group's id and token